About the Course

 All Modern Languages courses and Joint Schools with Modern Languages last for four years, including a year abroad after the second year.
-It is important that you advise your LA or other funding body from the outset that you will be taking a four-year course.

 A common pattern is for students to spend their year abroad as Assistants, working in a school in the country of their choice.
 This offers experience of working in the country, and it is organised through a scheme run by the British Council.
 Students may also spend the year at a university abroad; this is discussed thoroughly with the tutors in Modern Languages, and students are responsible for making arrangements themselves.
 Students normally stay in one country throughout the year, but if they are studying two languages, they are advised to spend periods in the country of their other language during vacations.

 The College has an exchange scheme with the University of Trier, which accommodates one student a year.
 All undergraduate members of the College are eligible to apply for this.